Aldo Garòsci: Public impact during the 1950s and 1960s

 Garòsci's support for antifascism in Spain represented a form of loyalty to his own past, based on his involvement in the Spanish Civil War.
 His involvement with Israel, as a founder member in 1960 of the Italy-Israel Association, was based on more recent and ongoing connections, although he had been made aware of the urgent perils of antisemitism by the 1938 Race Laws.
 More recently the issues had become personal through his partnership with Irene Nunberg, whom he married at some point between 1945 and 1957.
 He was an enthusiastic admirer of the "Jewish homeland", albeit - at least when it came to the actual state of Israel, from a resolutely secular perspective.
 The project was based on political idealism: he professed total indifference to religious aspects.
 True to his wider approach to history, he differentiated completely between the secular and religious perspectives and resolutely implicitly refuted or overlooked any idea that there might exist some overlap between the two.
 In the eyes of Aldo Garòsci, the State of Israel represented one of the most successful attempts to date to construct a version of socialism that was both autonomous and democratic.
-(This assessment was widely shared by large swathes of the non-communist political left across Europe till 1967.)
+(This assessment was widely shared by large swathes of the non-communist political left across Europe until the advent of the Six-Day War in 1967.)

 But, echoing an awareness that probably dated back to the political convictions of his own youth, he was also conscious of some of the moral tensions involved in the realisation of ideals of liberation and liberty.
-He worked closely with his wife in the international campaign for Jews in the Soviet Union to be permitted to emigrate to Israel, operating initially in close dialogue with the communists and then, from the later 1960s, in bitter opposition to them.
+He worked closely with his wife in the international campaign for Jews in the Soviet Union to be permitted to emigrate to Israel, operating initially in close dialogue with the Italian communists and then, from the later 1960s, in bitter opposition to them.
 The identification and bond with the Jewish state ran deeper, however.
 Aldo and Irene visited Israel several times, and numbered among their friends formerly Italian Jews who had decided to build new lives as Israeli citizens Back in Italy they became a point of contact for large sectors of the Jewish community.
-This arguably idealised attitude to the State of Israel endured at least till June 1982, when it was badly shaken by the invasion of Lebanon.
+This arguably idealised attitude to the State of Israel endured at least until June 1982, when it was badly shaken by the invasion of Lebanon.